rgeissen/teradata-mcp-server/docs/developer_guide/DEVELOPER_GUIDE.md

       ├─ utils/
       │  ├─ __init__.py            # JSON helpers, auth header parsing, exports queryband
 +     │  └─ queryband.py           # Build Teradata QueryBand from request context
-      ├─ base/ ...                 # Tool groups (base, dba, sec, qlty, rag, fs, evs, ...)
+      ├─ base/ ...                 # Tool groups (base, dba, sec, qlty, rag, fs, tdvs, ...)
-      └─ fs/evs/...                # Optional extras; imported only if profile enables them
+      └─ fs/...                    # Optional extras; imported only if profile enables them
 ```

 Notes:
-- EFS (fs) and EVS (evs) modules are optional.
-They are loaded only if your profile enables tools with prefixes `fs_*` or `evs_*`.
+- EFS (fs) and tdvs (tdvs) modules are optional.
+They are loaded only if your profile enables tools with prefixes `fs_*` or `tdvs_*`.
 Missing dependencies result in a warning; the rest of the server continues to operate.
 - Logging writes to a per‑user file location by default for HTTP/SSE transports; console logging is disabled for stdio to avoid polluting MCP protocol streams.
 Override with `LOG_DIR` or `NO_FILE_LOGS=1`.
     - Handles errors and response formatting
     - Reconnects when needed